Getting back to everyday activities as quickly as possible is key to a successful recovery after surgery.

 • Reduced risk of complications.
 Early movement reduces the chance of post operative complications and delayed healing.

 • Improved comfort.
-DrEaMing helps you feel better more quickly, with better pain control and a faster return to normal activities.
+DrEaMing helps you feel better more quickly, with better pain control and a faster return to everyday activities.

 About drinking after surgery